 Third party tickets?
 We only work together with Ticketswap.
 If you wan’t to buy tickets from a third party or want to sell your tickets, you can do that on www.ticketswap.nl.
 Messages on our social media accounts with offered tickets that are not resold through Ticketswap will be removed.

 We DO NOT work wit party’s as tickettack, etc. If you buy or sell a ticket somewhere else dan our own ticketshop or Ticketswap we can’t help you with any questions or problems.

 Although all dance areas/stages are in tents, Dutch weather in October can be fickle, so we advise dressing in layers and ask that guests be prepared for anything.

 There are lockers available to rent during the festival.
 There is approximately enough room for 3 clothing items per 1 locker.
-When you are wearing a thick coat, then there is approximately enough room for 2 clothing items per locker.

 Consumption tokens can be purchased using cash, PIN or credit card.